dhaval201279/dhaval-shah.com/content/post/2026-06-13-part-2-billion-users-db-design.md

 With CQRS, the operational complexity here is real: you now have two representations of the same data.
 They must stay consistent.
 That consistency mechanism is part of this series.

 # The Indexes That Actually Matter
-Indexes are one  of the most common hotspot as far as DB performance is concerned.
+Indexes are one  of the most common hotspots as far as DB performance is concerned.

 The indexes most teams create
 ``` sql